grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/index.md

 Sometimes you need to rewrite Git history to correct authorship information on commits.
 This is useful to claim authorship of commits made by Cursor web agents that have the `cursorbot` author.
+If you don't change the author, CLA checks may fail and block your pull request.

 {{< admonition type="caution" >}}
 Don't claim authorship of community contributions, contributors must sign the CLA.